-Here are a couple of examples of specific HR policies, as well as a demonstration of how a policy might be laid out in an employment contract and an employee handbook in terms of detail, language, and tone.
+In this article, I've provided some examples of specific HR policies, as well as a demonstration of how workplace policy might be laid out in an employment handbook that is reviewed during onboarding and an employee contract in terms of detail, language, and tone.

 These policies usually cover things like:

-Here are two examples of essential HR policies to include in employee handbooks or written policy documents — vacation policy and sick leave policy.
+Here are six examples of essential HR policies to include in employee handbooks or written policy documents — vacation policy and sick leave policy.

 Here’s a sample policy you might consider for employee vacation time.